arees88/ML_Azure_P2_Operationalizing_ML/README.md

 In this step, we create an experiment using Automated ML, configure a compute cluster, and use that cluster to run the experiment.
 The steps are performed in Jupyter notebook and include:

-    - Create an Experiment in an existing Workspace.
+    - Create an Experiment in an existing Workspace
-    - Create or Attach existing AmlCompute to a workspace.
+    - Create or Attach existing AmlCompute to a workspace
-    - Define data loading in a TabularDataset.
+    - Define data loading in a TabularDataset
-    - Configure AutoML using AutoMLConfig.
+    - Configure AutoML using AutoMLConfig
     - Use AutoMLStep
     - Train the model using AmlCompute
-    - Explore the results.
+    - Explore the results

 - **“Registered Datasets” in ML Studio shows "Bankmarketing" dataset available**

+    After the AutoML experiment has completed we can see that the Bankmarketing Dataset has been created as expected:

     ![alt text](screenshots/2.1_Bankmarketing_dataset_available_1.png)

     ![alt text](screenshots/2.1_Bankmarketing_dataset_available_2.png)

 - **The experiment is shown as completed**

+The AutoML experiment shows in the Azure ML Studio as completed.
+It run for 44 minutes and identified the Best model.

     ![alt text](screenshots/2.2_Experiment_completed_1.png)

     ![alt text](screenshots/2.2_Experiment_completed_2.png)

 - **Best model**

+Here are the details of the Best Model which was identified as VotingEnsemble with AUC 0.947:

     ![alt text](screenshots/2.3_Best_model_1.png)